joelcowie/donkey-pong/README.md

 [Donkey Pong][donkey-pong]

-Donkey Pong is built with JavaScript, HTML5 Canvas, and a tiny bit of jQuery.
+Donkey Pong is built with JavaScript, HTML5 Canvas, and a smidgen of jQuery.

 [donkey-pong]: http://www.joelcowie.com/donkey-pong